Constrained Stochastic Recursive Momentum Successive Convex Approximation: Proposed Algorithm

 for some $\d_{\tx} \in \Rn^n$ with $\norm{\d_{\tx}}_2 = 1$. \end{assumption}

 Assumptions \ref{cset} and \ref{init} are standard and introduced to simplify the analysis.
 Implicit within \ref{init} is the requirement that $F^\star$ is bounded from below.
-The smoothness requirement in Assumption \ref{assmooth} is again standard in the context of gradient-based algorithms.
-Note that Assumption \ref{assmooth} implies that $U$ is also $L$-smooth.
+The smoothness requirement in Assumption \ref{assmooth} and \ref{assmooth1} are again standard in the context of gradient-based algorithms.
+Note that Assumption \ref{assmooth} implies that $f$ is MSS and $U$ is $L$-smooth.
 The $G$-Lipschitz condition in Assumption \ref{assmooth} implies that $G_t \leq G$ for all $t \geq 1$.
+Note that the MSS and MSL conditions in Assumption \ref{mss} are milder than their counterparts in Assumption \ref{assmooth}.
 Assumption \ref{asvar} is standard in the context of proximal stochastic gradient descent.
 A more relaxed version, where the gradient boundedness is only required at a specific point rather than at all points in $\cX$ has also been used in the literature \cite{khaled2023unified}, but its applicability to the non-convex constrained case remains an open problem.
 The MFCQ assumption in \ref{Amfcq} is critical and also common in the context of constrained optimization.
 The condition stems from the need to solve the convex optimization problem \eqref{xhata} at every iteration.
 The subsequent analysis, as well as the analysis of most widely used convex optimization solvers, necessitates that Slater's condition be satisfied for the convex subproblem, primarily to ensure that the dual variables stay bounded.
 The MFCQ assumption on \eqref{pc} is required to ensure that Slater's condition holds for \eqref{xhata}.